Draw A Structural Formula For The Following Compound Bromocyclobutane

 When drawing structural formulas, students often make the following mistakes:

-• Incorrect Ring Size: Ensure that the cyclobutane ring has exactly four carbon atoms.
+• Incorrect Ring Size: make sure the cyclobutane ring has exactly four carbon atoms.

 • Forgetting Hydrogen Atoms: Remember that carbon atoms must have four bonds.
 If a bond is not explicitly shown to a hydrogen atom, it is implied.